 · Advising on essays, including content critiques and editorial input.

 · Strategizing on admissions timing, such as mid-year (January) versus Fall entrance.

-· Guiding the student on the selection of the most appropriate college from among those to which they have been admitted.
+· Guiding you on the selection of the most appropriate college from among those to which you have been admitted.

-· Supporting students if they are trying to gain admission from one or more transfer waiting lists.
+· Supporting you if you are trying to gain admission from one or more transfer waiting lists.

 Families typically pay a total Ongoing College Transfer Counseling fee at the outset of the process.
 Transfer students may become ongoing clients as early as the beginning of their college career, as late as their junior year, or during a leave of absence or other special circumstances.